Drakon-Developers/bdfd-wiki/src/guides/autoComplete.md

 # Auto Complete for Slash Command Options
-Auto complete allows your bot to read user input as they type it and give user suggestions based on that.\
+Auto complete allows your bot to read the user's input as they type it, and then give the user suggestions based on that.\
 ![example-autocomplete](https://user-images.githubusercontent.com/16838075/177011403-6cfa02e5-ae59-4c8b-895d-219eaa4b8e7f.png)\
 Check [example](#Example) to get started quickly.